projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-i2c.rst

    Virtio-i2c Architecture

-Virtio-i2c is implemented as a virtio legacy device in the ACRN device model (DM) and is registered as a PCI virtio device to the guest OS.
+Virtio-i2c is implemented as a virtio legacy device in the ACRN Device Model (DM) and is registered as a PCI virtio device to the guest OS.
 The Device ID of virtio-i2c is ``0x860A`` and the Sub Device ID is ``0xFFF6``.